carlosjhr64/neuronet/MORE.md

 # Remember that:
 Ei + ^ Oi  ==  (B2i+e) + {j| (W2ij+e)*| B1j + {k| W1jk*Ik} + e + {k|e*Ik}}
-# Subtitute in M1:
+# Substitute in M1:
 Ei + ^ Oi  ==  (B2i+e) + {j| (W2ij+e)*| B1j + {k| W1jk*Ik} + M1}
 # I can almost get A1j back, if not for M1.
-# I expect M1 to go to zero as e to goes to zero, so I'll use an aproximation trick.
+# I expect M1 to go to zero as e to goes to zero, so I'll use an approximation trick.

 # The derivative of the sigmoid function:
 Dx|x  ==  |(x)*(1-|x)
-# And rembember that as e is small:
+# And remember that as e is small:
 F[x+e]  ~~  F[x] + e*Dx F[x]
 # So:
 | x + e  ~~  |(x) + e*|(x)*(1 - |x)